 David Allen has been in an ongoing state of transformation for the past 35 years.
-As the bestselling author of ‘Getting Things Done: The Art of Stress-Free Productivity‘ (GTD) he took a leap four years ago and moved with his wife Kathryn to Amsterdam to start a new chapter.
+As the bestselling author of ‘Getting Things Done (GTD) he took a leap four years ago and moved with his wife Kathryn to Amsterdam to start a new chapter.
 They radically changed how they ran their company and expanded the reach to a global network of trainers from their new home base.

-Following is part 1 of an interview he did with us this week.
+Following is part 1 of an interview he did with us.

 Milestones of Transformation